-"We would encourage the official community to concentrate its energies on advancing with the private sector and issuer efforts already under way to put in place CACs, not to thwart or jeopardize those efforts."
+We would encourage the official community to concentrate its energies on advancing with the private sector and issuer efforts already under way to put in place CACs, not to thwart or jeopardize those efforts.
 Under strong opposition, particularly from the investor community, the SDRM project was thus cancelled, but the difficulties faced in trying to devise satisfactory solutions to some of its technical problems undoubtedly facilitated its demise.
-At is Spring 2003 meeting the IMFC concluded that it was not ("now") feasible to establish it.
+At its Spring 2003 meeting the IMFC concluded that it was not ("now") feasible to establish it.
 Consequently, the Fund abandoned the two-track approach and decided to focus exclusively on gradual reform measures along the lines of the "contractual" approach.

 The hypothesis that the SDRM "menace" prompted the private sector to abandon its previous reluctance to adopt CACs is persuasive.
-In effect, already in May 1996, on presenting The Resolution of Sovereign Liquidity Crises or "Rey Report26", the G10 had encouraged the widespread use of collective action clauses27.
+In effect, already in May 1996, on presenting The Resolution of Sovereign Liquidity Crises or "Rey Report", the G-10 had encouraged the widespread use of collective action clauses.
 The report acknowledged that for the success of these efforts the inclusion of CACs should be a process driven by the market but stated that it would receive official support.

 But the private sector remained uninterested in promoting the use of CACs and the clauses were not introduced, despite the official sector's encouragement of reform in market practices.
-What happened that made the private sector change its mind after seven years of neglecting the G10's proposal28?
+What happened that made the private sector change its mind after seven years of neglecting the G-10's proposal?
 It is difficult not to attribute this change to the pressure of the official sector which, in the end, had to be the driving force behind the adoption of CACs, to the point that it took the initiative of designing model clauses.
 The private sector realized that a staunch opposition would lead to the official sector promoting even harsher remedies, the SDRM, to deal with the problem of sovereign debt restructuring.
 It is, nevertheless far from certain that the threat of the SDRM becoming a reality was believable, but in the creditors' views what mattered was the fact that, some way or the other, the official sector would adopt a tougher line with respect to creditors' interests than before.

 However, though the private sector eventually adopted collective action clauses in New York law bonds and claimed to support them, it fought a "rearguard action" to limit their impact as much as possible.
-In effect, the private financial community came up with quite different proposals regarding collective action clauses than those that had been recommended by the Report of the G10 Working Group on Contractual Clauses.
+In effect, the private financial community came up with quite different proposals regarding collective action clauses than those that had been recommended by the Report of the G-10 Working Group on Contractual Clauses.
 Creditor groups tried to figure out how to include collective action clauses without actually reducing the capacity to hold out in a restructuring, with the obvious objective of making bonds even harder to restructure.
-This turns out not to be difficult and these groups came
+This turns out not to be difficult and these groups came up with their own set of model clauses, which they recommended to be included as the standard.